Your guests form an opinion about your home before they sit down. It’s the stuff you stopped seeing three months after you moved in.

 Not the view.
 The glass.

-Streaked windows filter light differently than clean ones, and the effect is subtle but real.
-A room with spotless glass looks brighter and more open, even if the window size is identical.
+Streaked windows filter light differently than clean ones.
+A room with spotless glass reads brighter and more open, even when the window size is identical.

-Interior window cleaning takes about 20 minutes for an average home and costs nothing beyond paper towels and vinegar.
-The ROI on that 20 minutes is enormous, because light quality affects how every surface in the room reads to a visitor’s eye.
+Interior window cleaning takes about 20 minutes for an average home and costs nothing beyond vinegar and paper towels.
+Light quality changes how every other surface in the room reads, so those 20 minutes pay off everywhere at once.

-But the visual stuff is only half of it.
+The visual stuff is only half of it, though.
 The next three are about sound, and almost nobody talks about them.

 16. Sound Traveling Where It Shouldn’t